-Troubleshoot network performance issues from your smartphone with our free mobile app for Android and iOS.
+Troubleshoot network performance issues from your smartphone with our free mobile app for Android and iOS, or our web app.

 Experience the next generation of network monitoring and debugging.
 Sonar Lite gives you complete visibility of your domains from dozens of geographically unique locations within the Constellix network.
 Identify bottlenecks, verify connectivity from different locations, and root out network latency.